-Benedictine University will make every attempt to provide eligible students with reasonable accommodations based on individual learning needs and recommendations.
-In order to provide accommodations in a timely manner, the University requires reasonable notice of specific needs and requested accommodations.
+The University will make every attempt to provide eligible students with reasonable accommodations based on individual learning needs and recommendations.
+In order to provide accommodation in a timely manner, the University requires reasonable notice of specific needs and requested accommodations.
+Students needing accommodations should contact the Office of Academic Accommodations and Accessibility to discuss requesting accommodations.